What is a torn disc?

 - Steroid injections

 For more information on torn disc symptoms and treatments, including the minimally invasive procedures performed at Laser Spine Institute, contact us today.
-We’ll review your MRI or CT scan free of charge and determine your eligibility for one of our outpatient procedures.
+We’ll review your MRI or CT scan to determine your eligibility for one of our outpatient procedures.